neondatabase/neon/CONTRIBUTING.md

 bar, and clean things up as we go.
 Try to leave code in a better shape than it was before.

+## Rust pitfalls, async or not

+Please be aware of at least these common problems:

+1. Async and Cancellation

+  Any future can be cancelled at every await point unless it's a top level spawned future.
+Most common reasons to be cancelled or dropped is that a future is polled or raced within `tokio::select!` with a cancellation token or the HTTP client drops the connection, causing a cancellation or drop on a handler future.

+2. When using `scopeguard` or generally within `Drop::drop`, the code must not panic.

+  `scopeguard` can be handy for simple operations, such as decrementing a metric, but it can easily obscure that the code will run on `Drop::drop`.
+Should a panic happen and the implemented drop also panic when unwinding, the rust runtime will abort the process.
+Within a multi-tenant system, we don't want to abort, at least for accidental `unwrap` within a `Drop::drop`.

 ## Submitting changes

 1. Get at least one +1 on your PR before you push.